Skip to main content

 Medications & Supplements + English

-• Gentamicin topical formulations are used to treat bacterial infections.
-The ophthalmic formulation is used off label to treat external ear infections by topically applying the medication directly to the ear canal.
-Side effects may include increased redness or inflammation.
-If these effects occur, discontinue the medication and call your veterinarian.
-If you suspect an overdose or an adverse reaction to the medication, call your veterinary office immediately.
+• Fluoroquinolone topical formulations are used to treat bacterial infections.
+They are used off label to treat external ear infections by topically applying the medication directly to the ear canal.
+Side effects may include increased redness or inflammation and should be discontinued and call your veterinarian if this occurs.

-• Ginger is given by mouth and is used off label and over the counter to treat nausea, vomiting, inflammation, and other conditions.
-Give as directed by your veterinarian.
-Side effects are uncommon but might include mild stomach discomfort, diarrhea, or gas.
-Do not use in pets that are allergic to it or that have gallbladder disease.
-If a negative reaction occurs, please call your veterinary office.
+• Fluralaner is given by mouth or applied topically and is used to treat flea and tick infestations, and also off-label to treat certain types of mange and mites.
+Give as directed.
+Side effects are uncommon but may include stomach upset or neurologic symptoms.
+Do not use in pets with a history of seizures.
+If a negative reaction occurs, please call the veterinary office.